xcbhx/Herd-Immunity-Simulation/ReadMe.md

 ### Answer These Questions

-Once you have successfully run a simulation, use your python skills to answer to analyze the simulation results
+Once you have successfully run a simulation, use your python skills to **analyze the simulation results**:

-1. What were the inputs you gave the simulation?
+1. What were the **inputs** you gave the simulation?
 (Population size, percent vaccinated, virus name, mortality rate, reproductive rate)
-2. What percentage of the population became infected at some point before the virus burned out?
+2. What percentage of the population became **infected** at some point before the virus burned out?
-3. What percentage of the population died from the virus?
+3. What percentage of the population **died** from the virus?
-4. Out of all interactions sick individuals had during the entire simulation, how many total interactions did we see where a vaccination saved a person from potentially becoming infected?
+4. Out of all interactions sick individuals had during the entire simulation, **how many times, in total, did a vaccination save someone from potentially becoming infected**?

 _When you have answered these questions, please put your answers in a file called 'answers.txt' and commit this to your repo._

 ## Getting Started

-**Important:** Please follow these instructions _exactly_.
+‼️ **IMPORTANT:** Please follow these instructions _exactly_.

 If you skip a step or do them out of order, it may not work correctly or you may not earn credit towards your GitHub commit streak.

 ### Repository Setup